statechannels/go-nitro/docs/protocol-tutorial/0004-lifecycle-of-a-channel.md

 ### Funding

 When a channel is to be funded on chain, participants follow the [on chain deposit protocol](./0005-funding-a-channel.md#fund-with-an-on-chain-deposit).
 When sufficient funds are deposited against the channel, the state has transitioned to `FundedOnChain`.

+!!! tip

-Funding on chain is often not necessary.
+    Funding on chain is often not necessary, since most channels are funded off-chain.

 ### Adjudication

 The off chain state may be submitted to the adjudication contract at any time to trigger the adjudication status to transition to `Challenged`.
 It may then transition to `FinalizedOnChain` via a timeout, or back to `Open` via a `checkpoint` transaction, or indeed back to `Challenge` via another `challange` transaction.

+!!! tip

+    Ideally channels are never adjudicated on chain.
+This only happens as a [last resort](./0006-finalizing-a-channel.md#sad-path) when cooperation has broken down.